guicybercode/teste_gui/README.md

 The script will:
 - Detect your Linux distribution
-- Install PHP and Apache
+- Install PHP and Apache/Nginx
 - Configure necessary modules
 - Provide setup instructions